scrambledpie/scrambledpie.github.io/index.markdown

 ![image-title-here](/Pics/con_LEVI_REVI_NREVI.jpg){:class="img-responsive"}

-My name is Michael Pearce, I like working on Gaussian processes and optimisation and here you will find a (gradually increasing) collection of posts about projects I have worked on!
+My name is Michael Pearce, I like working on Gaussian processes and optimisation and here you will find a (rough and ready but gradually improving) collection of posts about projects I have worked on!